egonolieux/personal-conventions/languages/c-sharp.md

     )
     ```

-- Multi-line constructor signatures, method signatures and `if` statements should have its closing parenthesis at the end of the last line.
+- Multi-line constructor signatures, method signatures and `if` statements must have their closing parentheses at the end of the last line.

     ```cs
     public ClassConstructor(